ku-awdc/Teaching_HerdHealth/tidyverse_fetuses.md

 ![](tidyverse_fetuses_files/figure-html/unnamed-chunk-68-1.png)<!-- -->

 We will do more with plots later in the course, but if you want to read more about ggplot now then see the Data visualisation chapter of the R for Data Science book (https://r4ds.had.co.nz/data-visualisation.html).
-There is also a cookbook for common plot recipes using ggplot at:  http://www.cookbook-r.com/Graphs/
+There is also a cookbook for common plot recipes using ggplot at:  http://www.cookbook-r.com/Graphs/  Another good R package to know about is cowplot, which makes it easier to produce publication-ready plots from R:  https://cran.r-project.org/web/packages/cowplot/vignettes/introduction.html

 ---